2023 Best Visual & Performing Arts Schools in the Southeast Region

 While working on their degree, visual and performing arts majors at Valencia College accumulate an average of around $13,092 in student debt.

 Tulane University of Louisiana did quite well in this year’s ranking of the best schools for visual and performing arts students.
 It came in at #18 on the list.
-Tulane is a large private not-for-profit school located in the city of New Orleans.
+Tulane is a fairly large private not-for-profit school located in the large city of New Orleans.

 After completing their degree, visual and performing arts graduates from Tulane carry an average student debtload of $27,000.